 • Duration gap - Measures the difference in price sensitivity to interest rate changes between our financial assets and liabilities, and is expressed in months relative to the market value of assets.
 For example, assets with a six month duration and liabilities with a five month duration would result in a positive duration gap of one month.
 A duration gap of zero implies that the duration of our assets equals the duration of our liabilities.
 As a result, the change in the value of assets from an instantaneous move in interest rates, either up or down, would be expected to be accompanied by an equal and offsetting change in the value of liabilities, thus leaving the economic value unchanged.
-A positive duration gap indicates that the duration of our assets exceeds the duration of our liabilities which, from a net perspective, implies that the economic value will increase in value when interest rates rates rates rates rates that the duration of our liabilities exceeds the duration of our assets which, from a net perspective, implies that the economic value will increase in value when interest rates fall and decrease in value when interest rates fall.
+A positive duration gap indicates that the duration of our assets exceeds the duration of our liabilities which, from a net perspective, implies that the economic value will increase in value when interest rates fall and decrease in value when interest rates rise.
+A negative duration gap indicates that the duration of our liabilities exceeds the duration of our assets which, from a net perspective, implies that the economic value will increase in value when interest rates rise and decrease in value when interest rates fall.